shaoweilin/shaoweilin.github.io/_sources/posts/2020-10-05-zeta-functions-mellin-transforms-and-the-gelfand-leray-form.md.txt

 $$\theta(t) = \displaystyle \sum_{\lambda} m_\lambda e^{- \lambda t}.$$

+Here, if we expand each $e^{-\lambda t}$ by its Taylor series, we see that we can think of it as a kind of Gelfand-Leray function with non-negative integer poles and unit multiplicities.

-However, I do not know if the theta function can be expressed as the Gelfand-Leray function of a differential form with respect to an energy function.
+However, I do not know if the theta function can actually be expressed as the Gelfand-Leray function of a differential form with respect to an energy function.

 Zeta functions are also useful for defining infinite products {cite}`manin1995lectures`